 - Crafts: homemade items, sewing, DIY project ideas

 The goal here isn't to make 8 or 10 random boards.
-You want these to make boards that your future audience will see and appreciate (that's why you'll want to know how to best organize your Pinterest boards).
+You want these to make boards that your future audience of Pinterest users will see and appreciate (that's why you'll want to know how to best organize your Pinterest boards).

 You can create a board by going to your profile on Pinterest and clicking the plus button (and don't miss our list of great Pinterest board ideas).
 You'll get an option to create a board:

 After you click Create board, you're given an option to name your board and mark it secret.